Jaumoso/Jaumoso/README.md

 👋 Hello world!
-Junior DevOps and Developer here, on a mission to automate, optimize, and learn the DevOps universe one line of code at a time. 🚀
+DevOps and Developer here, on a mission to automate, optimize, and learn the DevOps universe one line of code at a time. 🚀

 🛠️ Passionate about building and tinkering with personal projects, and always on the lookout for new tools and technologies to make my life easier.